Nancy Baker Cahill: Recognition

-In 2022, Baker Cahill received a Los Angeles County Museum of Art (LACMA) Art + Technology Lab Grant and a COLA (City of Los Angeles) Master Artist Fellowship.
+Baker Cahill's work belongs to the collections of the Whitney Museum, Los Angeles Museum of Contemporary Art (MOCA) and Lancaster Museum of Art and History, among others.
+In 2022, she received a LACMA Art + Technology Lab Grant and a COLA (City of Los Angeles) Master Artist Fellowship.
 She was an artist fellow at the Occidental College Oxy Arts' Encoding Futures program (2021), a Williams College Bicentennial Medal of Honor recipient (2021), and one of ten Berggruen Institute inaugural artist fellows in its Transformations of the Human program (2020).
 In 2012, she received an ARC Grant from the Center for Cultural Innovation.
 She was a featured TEDx speaker in 2018 and a keynote speaker at Games for Change in New York City in 2019.
+In 2024, the Whitney Museum selected Baker Cahill to give its annual Walter Annenberg Lecture.